53 Ways to Get a Job Before Graduation

 - Build a blog or online portfolio that people can browse through to get to know you more.
 They’ll learn enough about you to be intrigued, and you’ll increase the likelihood you’ll be called in for an interview.

-- Check your Facebook privacy settings to make sure those pictures from last Halloween are restricted to you and your friends' eyes only.
-Or, consider using a service like SimpleWash to rid your profile of anything you wouldn't want potential employers seeing.
+- Check your Facebook privacy settings to make sure those pictures from last Halloween are restricted to you and your friends’ eyes only.

 - Switch your browser to incognito mode and Google yourself.
 Are the search, image, and video results what you want employers to see?
 If not, see how you can clean it up.